Simplifying Fractions: Understanding 9/27 in its Simplest Form

 Step 3: Write the simplified fraction.
 The simplified fraction is 1/3.

-Therefore, 9/27 simplified to its simplest form is 1/3.
-This means that 9 out of 27 equal parts is the same as 1 out of 3 equal parts.
+So, 9/27 simplified to its simplest form is 1/3.
+What this tells us is 9 out of 27 equal parts is the same as 1 out of 3 equal parts.

 Alternative Methods for Finding the GCD